Technology news for New Zealand's largest enterprises

 These search results are from across the Techday network of sites

-The four tech jobs offering big opportunity during troubled times
+The four tech jobs offering big opportunity in 2020

 Students and job-seekers all across Australia should be adjusting their future plans to try and capitalise on what's proving to be one of Australia's only recession-proof industries - tech.